-It is important to note that the two flange style codes (61 and 62) are not interchangeable due to their pressure ranges and their different bolt patterns.
-As shown in this diagram of overlapping code 61 and code 62 4-bolt flanges the dimensional placement of holes are close, but not identical.
-Note the difference in the bolt-hole’s center to-center dimensions.
+It is important to note that the two flange fitting style codes (61 and 62) are not interchangeable due to their pressure ranges and their different bolt patterns.
+As shown in this diagram of overlapping code 61 and code 62 4-bolt flange fittings, the dimensional placement of holes are close, but not identical.
+Note the difference in the bolt-hole’s center-to-center dimensions.

 As shown in the flange connection diagram and chart below, the distance between hole centers for dimension A in a 2 inch Code 61 versus a Code 62 flange varies by as little as 0.062 inches and for dimension B is offset by a significant 0.75 inches.

 There is also another style that must be accounted for and not interchanged with Code 61 or 62 flanges.
-This other 4 bolt flange often found in the field is made for Caterpillar equipment and called (not surprisingly) a Caterpillar flange.
+This other 4 bolt flange fitting often found in the field is made for Caterpillar equipment and called (not surprisingly) a Caterpillar flange fitting.
 This style is almost an exact match to the SAE Code 62 4-bolt flange with one major difference:

 The flange head on an SAE Code 62 has a thickness that ranges from 0.305 inches on the ½ inch flange to 0.495 inches on the 2-inch flange, where the Caterpillar flange head thickness is 0.560 inches for all 4-bolt flanges.
 Hence an important distinction as to why they should not be interchanged.

 Although many SAE 4-bolt hydraulic flanges might look alike or different flanges and fittings might appear to be compatible, that is usually not the case.
 SAE Code 61, SAE Code 62 and Caterpillar 4-bolt flanges have dimensional variations and slight differences in configuration, plus the differences in allowable working pressure do not allow them to be used together or interchanged.
 Take the example from on the The Fluid Power Safety Institute™ website: